 On the design of volunteer programmes to facilitate the entry and re-entry of young people into work

-This paper, published jointly by the International Labour Organization and the United Nations Volunteers (UNV) programme, focuses on identifying the main features of volunteer programmes and, more generally, the types of volunteer programme or work that are likely to be effective in promoting the integration and re-integration of young people into decent employment.
+This paper, published jointly by the International Labour Organization and the United Nations Volunteers (UNV) programme, focuses on identifying the main features of volunteer programmes and, more generally, the types of volunteer programmes or work that are likely to be effective in promoting the integration and re-integration of young people into decent employment.

 - This paper highlights how participating in volunteer work can have measurable impact on a number of characteristics that are directly or indirectly related to young people's successful transition to employment.
 It can impart hard and soft skills, as well as signal the possession of the same to employers.
 It may raise self-esteem, especially among the unemployed.